-So how do I establish my customer risk matrix?
+So how do I establish a customer risk matrix?

-Mitigate the risks with policy and procedures outlined in your AML program.
+Mitigate the risks with policy and procedures outlined in your AML/CTF program.

 Considering the factors outlined when you Conduct an AML/CTF risk assessment, financial institutions should understand that the risk-based approach is a quantitative methodology that will not eliminate the risk; however, it will enable the understanding of risks with the aim of mitigating the impact which requires identification of risk factors, classification and scoring.

-As explained in the previous blog post on Know Your Customer.
-Performing these checks should be done initially and updated on regular intervals depending on the risk that customer represents.
+See the blog post How to verify your Customers with bronID - an introduction. and Verify your Business Customers with bronID for more details on how performing these checks can be done using the bronID portal.
+KYC should be done initially and updated on regular intervals depending on the risk that customer represents.
 If there are any material changes to the customer it is best practice is to update your customer risk profile.

 PEP and Sanction Watchlist Checks